 After passing several competing cenote complexes all around Cuzama, we finally arrived at the hacienda.
 Sure enough there was a man there asking us in Spanish if we’d like to go to the cenotes.
 We had no idea what we were in for.

 We had figured he was going to walk us to these underground natural swimming holes.
-Or perhaps he would simply point us into the right direction after collecting our fee.
-So we were a bit confused when he then directed us to two young boys (my guess of their age is 10 and 6) who were on something that looked like a mining cart on rails that was connected to a horse.
+Perhaps he would simply point us into the right direction after collecting our fee.
+So we were a bit confused when he then directed us to two young boys (my guess of their age is 10 and 6).
+They were on something that looked like a mining cart on rails that was connected to a horse.

 Visiting Each of the Three Cuzama Cenotes

-They then walked us over to what simply looked like a small hole in the ground.
+The boys then walked us over to what simply looked like a small hole in the ground.
 I guessed they just wanted us to have a look into this cave.
 After peering over the edge, I noticed an old homemade wooden ladder that vertically stretched down into the pitch black, beyond what I could see.
-So we proceeded to climb down, found another ladder and continued climbing down until we reached a pool of water for the splashdown off the ladder!
-It was, in fact, the second Cuzama cenote!
+So we proceeded to climb down, found another ladder and continued climbing down into this Cuzama cenote until we reached a pool of water for the splashdown off the ladder!

-Visiting the three Cuzama cenotes was a great experience that I’m thankful was suggested to us.
+Visiting the three Cuzama cenotes was a great experience that I’m so thankful was suggested to us.
 We likewise strongly recommend visiting the Cuzama cenotes if you ever find yourself in the Yucatan.